A River Blue page

 Desmond Tutu HIV Foundation

-In May, 2007, we trained staff members of The Desmond Tutu HIV Foundation to produce short videos covering such topics as, ARV treatment, the importance of disclosure, and maintaining negative status.
-The videos screened at the Institute of Infectious Diseases and Molecular Medicine at the Faculty of Health Sciences at University of Cape Town, and won a commitment on the part of Desmond Tutu HIV Foundation to initiate and host a film library produced by the DTHF Film Team, who will continue to write and produce video submissions.
+In May 2007, Barefoot Workshops trained staff members of Desmond Tutu HIV Foundation (DTHF), to produce short videos on topics such as: HIV testing, ARV treatment, disclosure issues (between grandmothers and their grandchildren), how to maintain HIV-negative status, and communication strategies for parents and teens to address sexual behavior.
+The videos screened at the Institute of Infectious Diseases and Molecular Medicine at the Faculty of Health Sciences at University of Cape Town, and won a commitment on the part of Desmond Tutu HIV Foundation to initiate a film library produced by the DTHF Film Team.

 Barefoot Workshops home page